gabiskli/cyclistic-case-study/README.md

 This repository has  the following files/folders:
 - Notebook: the R Notebook done in Google Colab with codes  I've done to clean and analyze
-- Visualization: includes the .pbix file with the visuals I've done for the analysis and presentation.
+- Visualization: includes images from the .pibx file I've done for the analysis and presentation.
-- Presentation: the final presentation file to be delivered to the stakeholders, both marketing and executive team.

 ## ✅ Recommendations